-Do you or a loved one need addiction treatment for alcohol or drugs?
+Finding the right alcohol or drug rehab options for you or a loved one can be overwhelming - at a time of greatest need.
 Many aren't aware of the right questions to ask, and how to compare more than one centre.

 Whilst most follow the conventional programme of detox, then rehab, then aftercare, it's possible to do only one of these.
 But is it right for you?